 Newsreel showing highlights of the 65th running of the Preakness Stakes, at the Pimlico Race Course in Baltimore, Maryland, United States.The race was held on May 11, 1940.
 After failing to win the Kentucky Derby, Col. Bradley's favored 3-year old, Bimelech, jockeyed by Fred A. Smith, redeems himself before a crowd of 50,000, winning by two lengths.
 (Note: some intermittent sound is heard but not really discernible.)

 USS City of Flint in Baltimore, Maryland.
 City of Flint written on the ship (and home port of Philadelphia Pennsylvania written below it).
 Captain on ship deck.
 Crew members on the deck.
 Woman waving.
-USS City Of Flint, seized by a Nazi battleship, set free in Norway, arrives at port in Baltimore Maryland.
+USS City Of Flint, seized by a Nazi German battleship, set free in Norway, arrives at port in Baltimore Maryland.

 Women manufacture gas masks at Edgewood Arsenal in Maryland, United States.
 A woman worker cuts out gas masks at Edgewood Arsenal.
 Women work on machines to manufacture the gas masks.
 A woman attaches a hose to a gas mask.